-Now Arcade was giving him that suspicious stare again.
-Cain herself looked cheerfully unaffected, but knowing her, she'd probably had caught it too.
+Now Arcade was giving him that suspicious look again.
+Cain herself looked cheerfully unaffected, but from what little he knew of her, she'd probably caught it too.
 "Well, they used to use those strips of paper before the Great War, but the total annihilation by fire of society does tend to screw with those things."
 She fished a handful of the ridged discs out of a pouch on her belt and held them up for him to see.
 "So now we use these.
 Well, the NCR is trying to bring back paper money, but it's only accepted in their territory.
 Personally, I always ask for payment in caps."

 He shrugged.
 He personally had never had a use for money, but he identified green bills with value and bottlecaps with stuff people left on the streets.
 "Paper is lighter to carry around."

 "Yeah, and it gets ruined a lot easier too.
 Burns easy, tears easy, getting wet just destroys it… I'd know, I'm a courier.
 I do letters as well as packages.
 Man, there was this one time…" She scowled, putting the caps back.
 "Should have remembered what I was carrying, but I was so excited to see a lake that wasn't glowing green.
 The open desert is fucking hot, you know?"

 She frowned contemplatively.
 "The swim might have been worth it, too, if it weren't for the lakelurks."